di118/RouletteReaderOpenCV/README.md

 # RouletteReaderOpenCV
-Finding the number that a ball landed on using OpenCV + Python
+Finding the number that a ball landed on using OpenCV + Python.